-There are additional opportunities for improvement that County of Atlantic may wish to consider.
+There are additional opportunities for improvement that Atlantic County may wish to consider.
 These potential upgrades typically require further analysis, involve substantial capital investment, and/or include significant system reconfiguration.
 These measure(s) are therefore beyond the scope of this energy audit.
 These measure(s) are described here to support a whole building approach to energy efficiency and sustainability.

-County of Atlantic may wish to consider the Energy Savings Improvement Program (ESIP) or other whole building approach.
+Atlantic County may wish to consider the Energy Savings Improvement Program (ESIP) or other whole building approach.
 With interest in implementing comprehensive, largescale and/or complex system wide projects, these measures may be pursued during development of a future energy savings plan.
 We recommend that you work with your energy service company (ESCO) and/or design team to: